Pipridae – Manakins

 Red-capped Manakin Ceratopipra mentalis ©Will Price Website

-The manakins are a clade (Pipridae) of small suboscine passerine birds.
-The group contains some 52 species distributed through the American tropics.
-The name is from Middle Dutch mannekijn ‘little man’ (also the source of the different bird name mannikin).
+The manakins are a family of small suboscine passerine birds of the taxonomic family Pipridae.
+The group contains some 55 species in 16 genera, distributed through the American tropics.
+The common name is derived from Middle Dutch mannekijn meaning ‘little man’, which, confusingly, is also the source of the different groups of birds named mannikins.

 The syrinx is distinctive in manakins, setting them apart from the related families Cotingidae and Tyrannidae.
 Furthermore, it is so acutely variable within the group that genera and even species can be identified by the syrinx alone, unlike birds of most oscine families.
 The sounds made are whistles, trills, and buzzes.

 Manakins occur from southern Mexico to northern Argentina, Paraguay, and southern Brazil, and on Trinidad and Tobago as well.
-They are highly arboreal and are almost exclusively forest and woodland birds.
+They are highly arboreal, being almost exclusively forest and woodland birds.
 Most species live in humid tropical lowlands, with a few in dry forests, river forests, and the subtropical Andes.
 Some highland species have altitudinal migrations.

 Manakins feed in the understorey on small fruit (but often remarkably large for the size of the bird) including berries, and to a lesser degree, insects.
 Since they take fruit in flight as other species hawk for insects, they are believed to have evolved from insect-eating birds.
 Females have big territories from which they do not necessarily exclude other birds of their species, instead feeding somewhat socially.
 Males spend much of their time together at courtship sites.
 Manakins sometimes join mixed feeding flocks.